GSA/feedback.usa.gov/pages/services.md

 permalink: /services/
 ---

 <a id="consultation"></a>
-The Feedback Analytics team develops products and services to support federal agency staff working on Customer Experience (CX) goals to improve public service delivery, offered at **no cost** to federal agencies.
+The Feedback Analytics team develops products and provides services to support federal agency staff working on Customer Experience (CX) goals to improve public service delivery, offered at **no cost** to federal agencies.

 <a id="touchpoints"></a>